Last updated 1/19/2022

 Can I get the vaccine if I am not a U.S. citizen?

 Yes!
 If you are in one of the eligible groups, you can get the COVID-19 vaccine.
 It doesn’t matter what your immigration status is.
-While you may need to provide proof of employment, age, or residency, you will not be asked for proof of citizenship or immigration status.
+While you may need to provide proof of age or residency, you will not be asked for proof of citizenship or immigration status.
 The fact that you have been vaccinated against COVID-19 will not be shared with ICE, and will not impact your immigration status.
 You will not be considered a “public charge” for receiving the vaccine.

 I can’t travel to a vaccine administration site; can I be vaccinated in my home?